Export references from FiNDit, databases, or Google Scholar to your EndNote library:

 1. Save the article PDF to your desktop or a folder on your computer.

-From the desktop: highlight the relevant EndNote reference and drag and drop the PDF icon into the reference (this is easiest done with the desktop on show and your EndNote library window minimised)
+From the desktop: highlight the relevant reference in your EndNote library and drag and drop the PDF icon into the reference (this is easiest done with the desktop on show and your EndNote library window minimised)

 2. Use the Find Full Text feature